rollup/rollup/docs/999-big-list-of-options.md

       for (const importerId of importers) idsToHandle.add(importerId);
     }

-    // If there is a unique entry, we put it into into a chunk based on the entry name if (dependentEntryPoints.length === 1) {
+    // If there is a unique entry, we put it into a chunk based on the entry name if (dependentEntryPoints.length === 1) {
       return `${dependentEntryPoints[0].split('/').slice(-1)[0].split('.')[0]}.strings.${language}`;
     }